NerdyTechy/Melody/README.md

   <li>Launch bot with <strong>node src/bot.js</strong>.</li>
 </ol>

+<h2>Emojis</h2>
+Melody utilises many custom emojis for menus, and so if you would like to use them, they are available in the /emojis directory.
+Simply upload them to your server, and edit the config.json file to have the correct names and IDs.
+If you would like to make your own emojis, or use default Discord emojis, simply change the config file accordingly.

+<h2>Genius</h2>
+Melody utilises Genius' API to find lyrics for songs.
+A Genius API key is therefore required to use the bot.
+Obtaining one is free, and can be done so <a href="https://genius.com/api-clients">here</a>.

 <h2>Hosting</h2>
 Want to host this bot online?
 Any hosting company that provides Discord bot hosting will work, but I highly recommend <a href="https://techy.lol/revivenode">Revivenode</a> (Affiliate Link).